The Implicit Bias of Structured State Space Models Can Be Poisoned With Clean Labels: Implementation Details

+In this appendix we provide implementation details for the real-world experiments provided in \cref{sec:exper:poison,app:exper:poison_real}.
+All experiments were implemented using PyTorch \citep{paszke2019pytorch} and were carried out using a cluster of $8$ Nvidia RTX A6000 GPUs.
+All experiments consist of three stages: (i) training the attacked model from scratch on a set of $20000$ randomly chosen CIFAR-10 train examples, (ii) generating poisonous noise added to a random subset of $10000$ train examples using an adapted version of the Gradient Matching method \citep{geiping2020witches} provided in \url{https://github.com/JonasGeiping/poisoning-gradient-matching}, and (iii) retraining the model on the $30000$-examples poisoned train set consisting of the original $10000$ examples used for poison generation in their clean form and in their poisoned form, as well as the remaining $10000$ original examples.
+Due to computational limitations, the poison generation process was targeted to disrupt the classification of $3000$ randomly chosen test instances, and the poisoning effect carried over to the entire CIFAR-10 test set.

+To allow for poisoning of the entirety of the test set, we adapted the Gradient Matching method by strategically partitioning the poisoning budget---namely, $5000$ examples were used to poison the $1000$ correctly-classified test instances for which the original model's loss was the highest, and the remaining $5000$ examples were used to poison the remaining $2000$ test instances.
+Additionally, in order to make poisoning more precise we further split the poisoning examples into groups such that the noise trained for each group's examples targets $50$ test instances and ignores the rest.
+Our adapted approach also included: (a) reshaping the CIFAR-10 image input into a compatible sequence format, (b) introducing regularization that encourages the last elements of an injected noise sequence to be relatively large \note{ Regularization comprised weight decay of $32 - i$ applied to the noise entries corresponding to the~$i$th row of an input image across all three channels, where $i \in [32]$ (recall that CIFAR-10 images are of size $3\times 32 \times 32$). }, and (c) using the \texttt{untargeted-cross-entropy} target criterion and a \texttt{pbatch} value of $500$.
+Apart from the above adaptations, all hyperparameters were kept at their default values.

 The SSM-based S4 neural network adheres to the implementation provided in \url{https://github.com/state-spaces/s4}, utilizing the “minimalist S4“ configuration available in \texttt{s4d.py} and \texttt{s4.py}.
-In all experiments, the S4 neural network had four layers with a hidden dimension of~$128$.
-For the poisoning process, we adapted the Gradient Matching method provided in \url{https://github.com/JonasGeiping/poisoning-gradient-matching}.
-The adaptation involved: reshaping the CIFAR-10 image input into a sequence format compatible with the S4 architecture; replacing SGD with AdamW for optimizing the victim model; and introducing regularization that encourages the last elements of an injected noise sequence to be relatively large.\note{ Regularization comprised weight decay of $32 - i$ applied to the noise entries corresponding to the~$i$th row of an input image across all three channels, where $i \in [32]$ (recall that CIFAR-10 images are of size $3\times 32 \times 32$). } Following this adaptation, apart from varying the number of target test instances and the percentage of poisonous examples, all hyperparameters were kept at their default values.
-All trained models (with and without poisoning) achieved training and validation accuracies $\geq 72\%$.
+The SSM-based Mamba-2 neural network is an adaptation of the minimal implementation provided in \url{https://github.com/tommyip/mamba2-minimal}.
+The SSM-based LRU neural network is a python adaptation of the JAX-implementation provided in \url{https://github.com/NicolasZucchet/minimal-LRU}.
+We trained all models using the AdamW optimizer and the \texttt{CosineAnnealingLR} scheduler over $100$ epochs.
+To ensure the models before and after poisoning were comparable, we kept training the latter until reaching the training loss of the former (but no longer than $300$ total epochs). \cref{tab:poison_real_hyperparam} details the hyperparameters used for each of the models.